-Asha sat down with me earlier this year to talk emerging markets and where, in a period of slowing growth and rising global debt, the opportunities may be.
-She has become well-known as a go-to expert not only for razor-sharp quant strategy, but as plugged in portfolio manager with her ear to the ground across the frontier markets.
-She touched on her upbringing, what drives her and her work, and and the ongoing allure of the markets that today many still shy away from.
+Asha sat down with me earlier this year to discuss emerging markets and where, in a period of slowing growth and rising global debt, the opportunities may be.
+She has become well-known as a go-to expert not only for razor-sharp quant strategy but as plugged in portfolio manager with her ear to the ground across the frontier markets.
+She touched on her upbringing, what drives her and her work, and the ongoing allure of the markets that today many still shy away from.

 What keeps you so interested in the frontier markets and why?